iamsammy/Practice-Set-03/README.md

-It is all about a project-based named Violatte Cafe thaT is created by BSIT students at PSU.
+It is all about a project-based named Violatte Cafe that is created by BSIT students at PSU.

 IF YOU HAVE ANY QUESTIONS, KINDLY MESSAGE US ON OUR FACEBOOK PAGE.